networknt/light-4j/docs/content/architecture/nodejs.md

 ## Summary

 I work on both Nodejs and Java so my opinion is not biased but to point out the facts on Nodejs platform.
+No doubt you can build rock solid Nodejs application with a group of senior developers but it is very hard to find that level of developers.
 I am not saying Java is better as I know there are a lot of issues with Java.
 I just hope these points will help you in choosing your next application platform.